Danny Ildefonso: Blackwater Elite and return to Meralco Bolts (2014–2015)

-Ildefonso was eventually drafted by debuting expansion team Blackwater Elite as first pick overall, making him the only player in the PBA to be drafted first-overall two times and being drafted first-overall in the draft and the expansion draft.
+Ildefonso was eventually drafted by debuting expansion team Blackwater Elite as first pick overall, making him the only player to be drafted first overall two times after being drafted first overall in the 1998 draft and the expansion draft.
 At the start of the 2014–15 season, however, Blackwater did not sign him because of contract problems, stating that Ildefonso was expecting too much salary on the team.
 The veteran player defended himself stating that his wage with the team is very low.

-In late 2014, Ildefonso re–signed with the Meralco Bolts.
+In late 2014, Ildefonso rejoined Meralco.
 The two-time MVP made his PBA return on October 28, 2014, in an 83–75 win against Blackwater, the team that released him a few weeks earlier.

-Retirement and comeback
+This made his 17th season in the league official.

-On August 23, 2015, he formally announced his retirement to give way for the last team he played, the Meralco Bolts, to rebuild their frontline.
+On August 23, 2015, he formally announced his retirement to give way for Meralco to rebuild their frontline.

+Brief comeback with the Converge FiberXers

 On March 2, 2023, while being an assistant coach for the Converge FiberXers, Ildefonso was activated as their 15th local player in the lineup, thus confirming his official comeback in the PBA.
 He played his debut for the team on March 3, playing four minutes and recording one rebound.

+National team career

+Ildefonso first joined the under-18 national team in 1995, helping the team place sixth in the ABC Under-18 Championship.
+He then led the Philippines to a gold medal in the 1997 Southeast Asian Games alongside Rommel Adducul, Ralph Rivera, and coach Dong Vergeire.
+They had also finished in ninth place during the 1997 ABC Championship earlier that year.
+He also joined the team for the 1998 SEABA tournament.

+In 2002, Ildefonso joined the team for the 2002 Asian Games in Busan, but struggled throughout the Asiad, mainly due to his role of playing small forward, instead of his natural position of power forward.
+The Nationals ended up in fourth place after losing a heartbreaking semis matchup against South Korea.